Who We Are

 We also want to acknowledge all the incredible manuals, guides, workbooks, training modules and other materials developed and maintained by the Organizational Security (OrgSec) Community.
 This Handbook is designed to complement those more in-depth materials, combining key lessons into a one-stop, easy-to-read resource for political parties looking to get started on a cybersecurity plan.

 In addition to taking indirect inspiration from many wonderful resources compiled by the community, we have directly copied useful language from a handful of existing resources as well throughout this Handbook, particularly the Electronic Frontier Foundation’s Surveillance Self Defense Guide, Tactical Tech’s Holistic Security Manual, and a range of explainers from the Center for Democracy and Technology and the Freedom of the Press Foundation.
-You can find specific citations to these resources throughout the sections below, and complete links, author, and license information within Appendix A.
+You can find specific citations to these resources throughout the sections below, and complete links, author, and license information on the resources page.